etendosoftware/docs/docs/developer-guide/etendo-classic/getting-started/migration-from-openbravo/migrating-to-etendo-from-openbravo.md

   sudo chown openbravo:openbravo /opt/EtendoERP/

 ```
+!!! warning

-> The same warning for the backups applies here.
+    The same warning for the backups applies here.
 Be careful on what you rename.
 If you see an error, please ask for support.
-{.is-warning}

 ### Change initial directory on login